microsoft/multicluster-gitops/readme.md

 ![multi-cluster-tenant-layout.png](docs/images/multi-cluster-tenant-layout.png)

+The [fleet repository](https://github.com/kaizentm/multicluster-gitops) (this one) represents environments with branches.
+For example, Dev branch describes clusters, infrastructure resources, tenants with their applications, everything that Dev environment consists of.
+QA branch describes resources for the QA environment and so on.
+In order to make changes in an environment configurations one needs to create a PR o the corresponding branch.
+Different branches/environments normally have different reviewing/approving policies.

+The Main branch contains resources outside of environments, things that are common and shared by all environments.
+It might be Flux binary components running in flux-system namespace, any common infrastructure microservices such as Nginx, for example.

+When a new cluster is added to the setup it should be bootstrapped with Flux.
+The [flux bootstrap]() command points to [cluster/base/flux-system] folder in the Main branch and creates in the new cluster flux-system namespace, GitRepository source, Flux Kustomization, CRDs and all necessary Flux binary components.
+In addition to that [Flux Kustomization "infrastructure"](clusters/k3d-america/infra.yaml) is created to reconcile all common infra resources that should be installed on the cluster.
+In this case this reconciliation creates Nginx namespace, HelmRepository source and HelmRelease that will fetch Nginx helm chart from Bitnami Helm repository and install it on the cluster.
+Although Nginx is a common resource, which is supposed to be installed on every cluster, each cluster may have some specific configurations.
+Here we override ingress service port number in [infra/k3d-america/nginx/release.yaml](infra/k3d-america/nginx/release.yaml).
+See [add a cluster] procedure for the details.

+When the new new cluster is added to an environment (e.g. dev),

 The core controlling components live in the "dev-flux-system" namespaces.
 It is named "dev-..." because it's dev environment.
 This namespace has been created while boostrapping the cluster with ...